Arkansas Water Quality at a Glance

 Little Rock Water Quality

 Comprehensive analysis of Central Arkansas Water, serving approximately 450,000 customers across four counties including Little Rock.
-Includes information on water sources, treatment processes, infrastructure modernization, and emerging contaminant monitoring.
+Includes information on water sources, treatment processes, infrastructure modernisation, and emerging contaminant monitoring.

 Frequently Asked Questions

-Arkansas generally maintains strong compliance with Safe Drinking Water Act requirements, and most public water systems meet federal standards.
+Arkansas generally maintains strong compliance with Safe Drinking Water Act requirements, and most public water systems meet federal standards in 2026.

 Public water systems test for a range of regulated contaminants (such as microbes, metals, and disinfection byproducts) and provide results in annual Consumer Confidence Reports.
-Most Arkansas tap water is safe to drink, though residents near known contamination sources (including some military installations) may want to review local PFAS results and consider optional filtration for extra peace of mind.
+Most Arkansas tap water is safe to drink, though residents near known contamination sources — including some military installations — may want to review local PFAS results as UCMR-5 data continues to be published through 2026, and consider optional filtration for extra peace of mind.
+See our water filter solutions guide for certified options, or our U.S. water quality overview for a national picture.

 What are PFAS chemicals and why are they a concern in Arkansas?